-The net proceeds received from the sale of the notes are estimated to be approximately \$\), after deducting the discounts and commissions payable to the underwriters and \$\) of estimated offering expenses payable by us.
-The net proceeds received will be used to repay approximately \$\) in principal amount of indebtedness with an interest rate of \$\)% under the Owl Rock Credit Facility, dated as of July 5, 2023 and to retire such credit facility.
+The net proceeds received from the sale of the notes are estimated to be approximately \$29.5 million, after deducting the discounts and commissions payable to the underwriters and \$250,000 of estimated offering expenses payable by us.
+The net proceeds received will be used to repay, in full, approximately \$26.5 million in indebtedness (which includes the principal amount, accrued interest at a rate of approximately 12.6% and any prepayment obligations) under the Owl Rock Credit Facility, dated as of July 5, 2023 (with a maturity date of July 5, 2028) and to retire such credit facility.
 The Company affirms that it is currently in compliance with the net leverage ratio, liquid asset coverage ratio, and all other requirements under the Owl Rock Credit Facility.
 Any remainder will be used primarily to refinance other outstanding indebtedness and for general corporate purposes.